avignatenko/aiblog/content/posts/z-wave-novo-curtain-motor-controller/index.md

 title: "Z-Wave NOVO curtain motor controller"
 draft: false
 date: 2023-10-07
 description: "I have Novo motorized curtains that I can operate wirelessly using a remote (no Wi-Fi as this module is quite old).
 Although very helpful, curtains should not stand out in a smart home where everything is controlled by automation.
-In order to integrate my curtains into the Z-Wave network, I chose to create a simple DYI controller"
+In order to integrate my curtains into the Z-Wave network, I chose to create a simple DYI controller."
+summary: "A simple DYI Z-Wave controller for motorized curtains"
-categories:
+categories: ["Smart Home", "DYI"]
-  - Smart Home
-tags:
+ShowToc: true
+TocOpen: true
 ---

-I have Novo motorized curtains that I can operate wirelessly using a remote (no Wi-Fi as this module is quite old).
-Although very helpful, curtains should not stand out in a smart home where everything is controlled by automation.
-In order to integrate my curtains into the Z-Wave network, I chose to create a simple DYI controller

 ## Approach

 I utilized a Z-Uno project module (https://z-uno.z-wave.me) for the Z-Wave controller.
 According to Novo tech docs, they have a contract wired interface (RJ12), which makes everything really simple: the Z-Uno will supply Z-Wave interface and will control a curtain motor though dry contacts.

-{{< img
+{{< figure
   src="novo-motor.png"
   caption="An extract from NOVO curtain motor datasheet with connection interface" >}}